 There are a few tricks and tips on how to make quinoa so that it is not woefully overcooked, while adding some boldly flavored ingredients that will really pull out the naturally nutty flavor of this amazing grain.

-Quinoa with Corn, Carrots, and Mole Sauce
+Quinoa with Corn, Carrots, and Mexican Chili Sauce

 - ½ cup olive oil, plus a few tablespoons for cooking